Oswego-CSC241Spring2025/02-association-Spring2025/README.md

 - getDevices() - Returns an array of Device object references
 - A constructor that initializes the name, floor, and building

-### Device
+### Ingredient
-This class represents an individual sensor device.
-A device can produce multiple Readings.
-- getId() - Returns a String that is the sensor's identifier
+This class represents an Ingredient.
+It is asscoiated with an Ingredient and some Nutrition.
+- A constructor that initializes the type,order, name and quantity
-- getType() - Returns a String that is the sensor's type
+- getType() - Returns a String that is the type of an item
-- getRoom() - Returns a reference to the Room where the sensor is located
+- getOrder() - Return a reference to the Order object associated with this Item
-- getLocation() - Returns a String indicating where in the Room the device was placed
+- getName() - Returns a String that is the name of an item
+- getQuantity() - Returns a int that is the number of item ordered
-- addReading(Reading) - Adds a Reading (see below) to a device
+- addIngredients(Ingredients) - Add an Ingredient to this Item
-- getReadings() - Returns an array of device readings
+- getIngredients() - Returns an array of Ingredients object references

+### Nutrition
+This class represents the Nutrition included in an ingredient
-- A constructor that initializes id, type, room, and location
+- A constructor method that initializes the Ingredient, name, units,and amount.

-### Reading
-This class represents a reading produced by a device
-- getDevice() - returns a reference to the Device that produced the reading
+- getIngredient() - returns a reference to the Ingredient that contains this nutrition.
 - getUnits() - returns a String representing the units of measurement
-- getValue() - returns a double corresponding to the reading's value
+- getAmount() - returns a double corresponding to the nutrition's value
-- getTimestamp() - Returns a reference to LocalDateTime object that is the timestamp of the reading
+- getName() - Returns String representing the name of the nutrition
-- A constructor method that initializes the Device, units, and value, and sets the timestamp to the current system time

 ## Testing
 When you push your code back to your repository, GitHub will initiate a series of tests to verify the correct operation of each of the methods above.